Introduction

 <%= @user.sign_up_date %>

-• Can quickly become cluttered if used for complex or too much logic.
+- Can become cluttered if used for too much or complex logic.

-• Best for extending model functionality in a modular and reusable way, especially when using a library like Draper.
+- Best for extending model functionality in a modular and reusable way.

 1. Simple, Reusable Logic

-• Example: Formatting a date, generating a common piece of HTML.
+- Example: Formatting a date, generating reusable HTML.

 Conclusion

-Each approach has its strengths and ideal use cases.
-Helpers are great for simple and small view logic, presenters work well for encapsulating complex view logic and handling multiple models, and decorators are excellent for extending and enhancing model instances with additional view-specific methods.
-Choose the approach that best fits the complexity and structure of your view logic.
+Each approach has strengths.
+Helpers are great for simple, reusable logic, Presenters encapsulate complex view logic and multiple models, and Decorators extend model instances with view-specific methods.
+Choose the pattern that matches the complexity and structure of your application’s view logic.